 Click on the Gallery heading above and you will now see that we have more galleries in place.
 There is an Artist of the Month gallery which will feed an archive gallery of the same.
 We also have images relating to previous exhibitions, for example the Pavilion show in 2019, a Patchings entries gallery, a portraits' gallery from Jane Allison and the open gallery in which members' works have been shown for some time.
 We also try to show images of works in our current exhibitions when we are able to organise external live shows.

-Nilgün Nancy Alemdar Kozak has just had six portraits added to the main gallery.
+Valerie Thorpe (4 paintings), Sinclair Webster (2 paintings) and Nilgün Nancy Alemdar Kozak (6 portraits) have been added to main gallery.
 Click here to have look.

 Members can submit images to the Artist of the Month gallery via the Social Media Secretary and images for the members' main gallery through the Webmaster.
 If you wish to submit images then look at the Webmaster's contact page to see how to do it or read the notes above again.